BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Preliminaries

 \section{Preliminaries}

+To avoid ambiguity, before providing a detailed overview of our benchmark, we define the key terms related to bioinformatics and agentic evaluations, which we will use throughout the paper.

-A bioinformatics pipeline is a workflow that transforms raw biological data, such as DNA/RNA sequencing reads, into analyzed outputs (e.g., alignments, expression estimates, or variant calls).
-Within a pipeline, it is useful to distinguish two kinds of data: input data and reference data.
+\textbf{Bioinformatics.} First, we define a bioinformatics pipeline as any workflow that transforms raw biological data (e.g., DNA/RNA sequencing reads) into analyzed outputs (e.g., alignments, expression estimates, or variant calls).
+Within a pipeline, we distinguish two kinds of data: input data and reference data.
 Input data is the sample material being processed (for example, reads from a particular experiment or individual).
 Reference data is the shared baseline used across many samples for steps like alignment or annotation (for example, it can be a reference genome, gene annotation, or a known variant database).

-Separately, in an evaluation setting, we use a different set of terms.
-A task is a single instance with defined inputs and a clear success criterion.
-A trial is one execution of that task.
-A grader is the evaluation logic that scores a trial.
-During a trial, we record a transcript (also called a trace or trajectory), meaning the full log of what happened, including messages, tool calls, and intermediate steps.
-The outcome is the final produced result.
+\textbf{AI agent evaluation.} Separately, when discussing our evaluations, we use a different set of terms and draw their definitions primarily from \citet{DemystifyingEvals}.
+A task is a single instance with defined inputs, and a clear success criterion.
+A single execution of that task is a trial.
+We score a trial using a grader that compares an agent's outputs with the ground truth.
+During a trial, we record a transcript (also called a trace or trajectory) comprising the full log of all the actions and intermediate steps taken by an agent (e.g., tool calls, reasoning traces), and the events which occurred as a result.
+The outcome is the final result produced by executing the entire pipeline.

-The surrounding systems are defined as follows.
+Next, we define the systems which support the core infrastructure of the framework: an evaluation harness, agent harness, and an evaluation suite.
 An evaluation harness is the system that executes tasks, captures transcripts, applies graders, and aggregates results across trials.
-An agent harness (or scaffold) is the system that enables a model to take actions and use tools; in this framing, an ``agent'' is simply the model plus that harness.
-An evaluation suite is a collection of related tasks designed to measure a particular capability or behavior. \cite{DemystifyingEvals}
+An agent harness (or scaffold) is the system that enables a model to take actions and use tools; in this framing, an agent is simply the model plus that harness.

+Finally, an evaluation suite is a collection of tasks designed to measure specific capabilities or behaviors of agents.
+Tasks in a suite typically share a broad goal.
+In our framework, this goal is successful and robust automation of pipelines in bioinformatics.
+We thus build BioAgent Bench around concrete end-to-end bioinformatics tasks and evaluate agents across multiple trials and controlled perturbations described in the following section.